 6. Use Different Types of Emails to Increase Engagement

-One size does not fit all when it comes to email.
+One size does not fit all when it comes to creating engagement emails.
 Here are just a few ways to mix up the types of messages you send.

 Use a special welcome email to create a good first impression on the email subscriber.
 Offering a gift or coupon to every new subscriber increases the engagement of the subscriber with the brand.
 According to Forrester Research, confirmation emails receive the highest open and read rates.
 So the next time a customer purchases a product, don’t send just a confirmation mail – add some promotions for complementary products.
 Share corporate membership plans, promote newsletters, address FAQs, and provide information on customer care and product return policies.
 Be aware, however, that various countries have different regulations around types of email.
 Commercial messages (such as making an offer) may have rules and restrictions that differ from those that are considered transactional.
 (Subscription confirmations, order status messages, and shipment updates are examples of transactional communications.)
 Be sure you comply with the rules in the countries you send to.

-Try trigger-based emails to make a big difference in the email marketing results.
+Try trigger-based emails to make a big difference in email engagement rates.
 Triggered messages are sent out automatically, based on important or timely events that are related to the subscriber’s actions.
 Trigger-based messages can make subscribers feel valued – whether in the form of a welcome email, a reminder to repurchase a needed product, a message to let the subscriber know you miss their business or even a celebratory birthday email.

 Using different types of emails with prospects increases the probability that the recipient will interact with the email – and with your brand.